 This blog, Companion Planting: Bio Diverse Container Gardens, provides all the basic information needed to grow your own food and herbs regardless of the limits of space, ability, or time to do so.
 I have tried to make it comprehensive and yet uncomplicated.
 Certainly, if any particular feature of it strikes your fancy, there are many books available (and often referenced here) to expand your knowledge and expertise.

 I had several objectives for this blog.
 One was to introduce, step by step, the ease of gardening for anyone who has never attempted it.
 But perhaps the main goal was to illustrate the critical necessity of bio diversity to achieve healthy and productive plants, and a healthy, productive planet.
-Now that my Companion Planting blog is concluding I thought I would end it with an overview of what we have covered.
+Now that my initial Companion Planting blog is concluding I thought I would end it with an overview of what we have covered.

 The first few entries provide basic lists of sources for seeds, supplies, and books.
 Next comes a post about the importance of plant life cycles (perennial, biennial, and annual) in understanding when and how plants produce edible components, and seed for saving.
 Tremendous shopping lists of basic vegetables and their essential herbal companions follow.
 Each entry includes botanical information as well as botanical Latin names for the species.
 Then there are the fabulous collections themselves.
 I am particularly fond of them.